 - Summary of staff and student perspectives on eLearning from previous lecturer and student surveys

 - Summary of common themes between the lecturer and student surveys

 In previous surveys, lecturers reported a lack of support and positive incentives from their departments for teaching innovation.
 Despite this, they are making changes to their teaching methodology, although "chalk and talk" remains dominant.

 Alumni survey (economics graduates) 2004-2008

 The Economics Network conducts surveys of alumni, to investigate the knowledge and skills acquired in an Economics degree and their relevance to their job and career.

 The previous Alumni survey was conducted in 2004.
-National aggregate results can be downloaded in PDF format.
+National aggregate results are available.

 The Economics Network's student surveys ask students about their pre-university learning experience and to evaluate their current courses and learning experience in economics.